kaedub/csv-challenge/README.md

-# Corax Interivew Challenge - Python

 This program will parse a file containing entries of personal information in a variety of formats, sort the entries and record invalid lines, then write the results as valid JSON indented two spaces to `result.json` file.
 The keys for each entry are sorted alphabetically and the entries are sorted alphabetically by last name then first name.

 It can easily handle a file up with a few hundred thousand lines but does not yet implement external sorting, so very large file sizes will consume too much memory.

-_Where this program shines is in extensibility._

-New formats and field types can be added very easily.
-More details on how to do this below.

 ## How to run the program from the command line